Zanatticus/FPGA-AES-Accelerator/Project_Update_Final/HLS/README.md

 Both implementations have TCL scripts included to automatically generate a block design using the IP synthesized by Vitis.

-After adding the IP under `Tools->Settings->IP->Repository`, run the respective TCL script to setup the block design (`Tools->Run TCL Script...`), create an HDL Wrapper for the source, and generate bitstream to create the `.bit`, `.tcl`, and `.hwh` hardware overlay files.
-These have already been generated and provided under `/overlay_files/` for your convenience.
+After adding the IP under `Tools->Settings->IP->Repository`, run the respective TCL script to setup the block design (`Tools->Run TCL Script...`), create an HDL Wrapper for the source, and generate bitstream to create the `.bit` and `.hwh` hardware overlay files and the `.tcl` script.
+These have already been generated and provided under `/overlay_files/` and `/vivado/`, respectively, for your convenience.

 ## PYNQ Overlay

-After uploading the three hardware overlay files to the PYNQ board, use the given Jupyter notebook files under `/overlay_files/` to test the IP.
+After uploading the hardware overlay files to the PYNQ board (within the same directory as the Jupyter notebook being run), use the given Jupyter notebook files under `/overlay_files/` to test the IP.

-**Please note that the overlays do not seem to work for unknown reasons.
-We debugged this extensively with Yicheng, the ILA to debug IP (https://discuss.pynq.io/t/using-ila-to-debug-ip/2855), and various other methods to determine the cause for the output remaining zero.
-We therefore decided to stick to design-space exploration/optimizations as our Project Update**